Fountain Fire

-The Fountain Fire was a large and destructive wildfire in Shasta County, California, in 1992.
+The Fountain Fire was a large and destructive wildfire in Shasta County, California, United States, in 1992.
 The fire ignited on August 20 in an act of probable but unattributed arson, and was quickly driven northeast by strong winds.
 It outpaced firefighters for two days, exhibiting extreme behavior such as long-range spot fires, crown fire runs, and pyrocumulonimbus clouds with dry lightning.
 The fire was contained after burning for nine days, though work to strengthen and repair fire lines continued for more than two months.